RMITLibrary/easy_cite/markdown/vancouver.md

 ###### start-subtype-content

-A secondary citation is used when you acknowledge the work of an author that you have read about in another author’s work.
+A secondary citation is used when you acknowledge the work of an author that you have read about in a different author’s work.

 It is always preferable to read and reference the original source if it is available.
 When that is not possible, ask your educator if a secondary citation is acceptable.